ksurajsingh/CertiCrypt/readme.md

 # TODO

+[Immediate]
-Its currently considered that the last block isn't verified
+- Its currently considered that the last block isn't verified
+fix: create a new dummy block as the latest block [ or look for the way that is used in practise ]

 ## Phase - 1
 - [x] Block Structure with